seqeralabs/tower-cli/USAGE.md

   Pipeline exported into 'my_rnaseq_nf_pipeline_v1.json'
 ```

-Similarly, a pipeline can easily be imported into a Workspace from a previously exported JSON file.
+Similarly, a pipeline can be imported to a workspace from a previously exported JSON file.

 ```console
 $ tw pipelines import --name=my_rnaseq_nf_pipeline_v1 ./my_rnaseq_nf_pipeline_v1.json